-Before you call the storage facility to reserve a self-storage unit, you need to figure out how to choose the right self storage unit.
+Before you call the storage facility to reserve a self-storage unit, figure out how to choose the right self storage unit.
 Luckily, most storage facilities will have a variety of different units for you to rent.
 Self storage units vary by size and amenities like outdoor or indoor storage and climate-controlled units.
-Choosing the best storage unit will depend upon what you need to store.
-Renting a storage unit that is too small can cause damage to your belongings if things are tightly packed.
+Choosing the best storage unit will depend on what you need to store.
+Renting a storage unit that is too small can cause damage to your belongings if things are too tightly packed.
 On the other hand, paying for more room than you need is just throwing away money!

-Here’s some of the things you need to consider so you can rent the perfect storage unit for your needs:
+Here are some of the things you need to consider so you can rent the perfect storage unit for your needs:

-Take an inventory of what you’re storing, and estimate your needs by square footage or number of rooms you’ll be storing.
+Take an inventory of what you’re storing, and estimate your needs by square footage or a number of rooms you’ll be storing.
 The storage facility can offer moving tips on sizes of their units, but keep in mind they want you to rent the biggest (and most expensive) unit possible.

 Units are typically sized by length times width, to give you an approximate floor space square footage.
 Of course, if you pack well and are able to stack things appropriately, you can fit a lot more in a smaller space.
 Check out this handy Box Guide for help with packing needs.